Skip to content

 Consolidation outlook

-• Strong on anomaly detection, forecasting, and multi-cloud/Kubernetes cost visibility.
+• Strong on anomaly detection, forecasting, and multi-cloud and Kubernetes cost visibility.

-• Can support AI and ML infrastructure cost management indirectly through cloud and K8s coverage.
+• Can support AI and ML infrastructure cost management indirectly through cloud and Kubernetes coverage.

-• AI-cost maturity appears more adjacent than specialized compared with dedicated AI-cost tools.
+• AI-cost maturity appears more adjacent than specialised compared with dedicated AI-cost tools.

 Amnic